billwallis/database-exporter/README.md

 import snowflake.connector  # snowflake-connector-python

-# This dictionary is just for illustration purposes and
+# This dictionary is just for illustration purposes, and
 # you should use whatever connection method you prefer
 CREDENTIALS = {
     "user": "XXX",